juurisss/MBBWQolMod/README.md

 ## MBBWQolMod - Enhancing Your Mineberry Bedwars Experience

-MBBWQolMod, which stands for Mineberry Bedwars Quality Of Life Modification, is a meticulously designed mod aimed at enriching your gameplay in Mineberry Bedwars.
-This mod brings forth a set of valuable commands that elevate your convenience.
+MBBWQolMod, which stands for Mineberry Bedwars Quality Of Life Modification, is a meticulously designed mod aimed at enhancing your gameplay in Mineberry Bedwars.
+This mod brings forth a set of valuable commands that help you with your games.

 ## Commands